Understanding How Loan Rates Work

 The percentage of the principal amount that the lender charged you when borrowing is called an Interest Rate.

-The same situation as your banks, they are paying you interest because they are using the money that you deposited from them to fund loans.
+The same situation as your banks, they are paying you interest because they are using the money that you deposited from them to fund best loans.

 Just like any business, banks will charge higher interest when you borrow from them compared to their depositors.
 Banks are competing with each other over the depositors and borrowers, hence all the advertisements you see.
 The competition also helps the people as it helps keep the interest range in check.